23rd Virginia Infantry Battalion: New Market and east

 Breckinridge's Division, with cavalry, fought Sigel in the Battle of New Market on May 15.
 Derrick's Battalion began the fight near the Valley Pike concealed from Union troops.
 Derrick was the only Confederate West Point graduate in the battle.
 Included among the Confederate troops were cadets from the Virginia Military Institute (a.k.a.
 VMI).
 Defending from high ground and then taking the offensive, Breckenridge drove Sigel's larger force away.
-The defeat led to Sigel being replaced by Major General David Hunter.
+As part of this fight, Derrick's Battalion helped repel an attacking Union cavalry division commanded by Major General Julius Stahel.
+The battalion was also involved in a flanking maneuver that inflicted 45 percent casualties on the Union's 54th Pennsylvania Infantry Regiment.
+Derrick's Battalion, which consisted of 579 men, had two killed, 75 wounded, and two missing for a total of 79 casualties.
+The Union defeat led to Sigel being replaced by Major General David Hunter.

 After the battle, Breckinridge was ordered out of the valley and moved to Hanover Junction near the North Anna River, where he waited for additional Confederate troops.
 Breckinridge's assignment was to protect the rail junction.
 The junction was a vital part of the Army of Northern Virginia's supply lines, and Confederate troops arrived there before Union Lieutenant General Ulysses S. Grant's Army of the Potomac.
 Lee and Grant's armies had multiple skirmishes in the area that became known collectively as the Battle of North Anna, but no significant gains were made by either side.

 The battalion's next significant fight was during the end of May and early June, at the Battle of Cold Harbor, where Breckinridge's Division reinforced the Army of Northern Virginia commanded by General Robert E. Lee.
 Here, Lee defeated Grant's Army of the Potomac.
 Breckinridge's Division repulsed a Union attack during the battle, but Breckinridge was injured when his horse fell on him after being struck by a cannonball.
 Casualties for the 23rd Virginia Infantry Battalion were nine killed, 15 wounded, and seven captured, for a total of 31.